The Information Technology Pathway

 Assess

-Take our competency self-assessment for early career professionals to evaluate your skills and abilities and to help you identify your strengths and growth opportunities in the areas of interpersonal communication, cost management, human resource performance, project methodology, and more.
+Take our self-assessment for early career professionals to evaluate your skills and abilities and to identify your strengths and growth opportunities in team performance, resource management, leadership practices, and project operations.

 Make Connections

-Join the Admin System Management, Cloud Computing, IT Metrics, IT Procurement, or IT Support Services Community Groups to discuss guidance, issues, and obstacles of information technologies.
+Join one of these Community Groups to explore issues and solutions in Admin System Management, Cloud Computing, IT Metrics, IT Procurement, or IT Support Services.

 Make Connections

-Become an EDUCAUSE ambassador—help your organization get the most out of its membership by connecting colleagues with beneficial resources.
+Become an EDUCAUSE ambassador for your institution and get the most out of your membership by connecting your colleagues with beneficial resources.

 Make Connections

-Check out the Young Professionals Community Group, specifically for those in the early stages of their career.
+Learn about and join the Young Professionals Community Group for support in the early stages of your career.

 Engage in Mentoring

-Find a mentor who can provide guidance, support, and growth on your career journey.
-Look for a mentor in a role that you might eventually want and who can speak to the professional advancement journey.
-Connecting with a mentor with an information technology expertise can help you understand the latest trends and issues.
+Find a mentor who has a role you may eventually want and talk with them about their professional journey.
+Connecting with a mentor with information technology expertise can help you understand the latest trends and issues.

 Give Back